-- experienced executive management, including directors and officers with many years of business experience; - focused strategic plans that are achievable, flexible and sustainable; - access to development capital through reputable public company governance; - corporate branding as a reliable supplier of high-quality railroad equipment; - exceptional customer service; - industrial engineering capability for product solutions based on customers' specific criteria; - growth of "next generation" transportation service equipment for rail, road and wilderness transportation applications through in-house product development; - product diversification plans to diminish revenue risk factors from historically cyclical products; - acquisition of new or established products that can grow new markets under the Company's management; - marketing initiatives that promote awareness of the quality of the Company's products and the economic value proposition they offer to interested stakeholders; - reliable loyal customers to fuel predictable profitable business growth; and - maintenance of a proven effective and efficient production infrastructure and capacity designed to meet demand.
+- experienced executive management, including directors and officers with many years of business experience; - focused strategic plans that are achievable, flexible and sustainable; - access to development capital through reputable public company governance; - corporate branding as a reliable supplier of high-quality railway equipment; - exceptional customer service; - industrial engineering capability for product solutions based on customers' specific criteria; - growth of "next generation" transportation service equipment through in-house product development; - product diversification plans to diminish revenue risk factors from historically cyclical products; - acquisition of new or established products that can grow new markets; - marketing initiatives that promote awareness of the quality of the Company's products and the economic value proposition they offer; - reliable loyal customers to fuel predictable profitable business growth; and - maintenance of a proven effective and efficient production infrastructure and capacity designed to meet demand.

-Although still a small enterprise the Company believes that it remains at the forefront of technology development for the railroad industry as it has successfully developed new products which are designed to address current industry and customer demand and which replace products that are based on technology which was developed in some cases over 80 years ago.
-The Company's business model is focused on becoming a leader in the design and supply of new technologies aimed at safe operational effectiveness and economic efficiencies in transportation systems.
-We are focused on our rail equipment and the development of our wilderness transportation equipment that can diversify and grow our revenues in new market segments.
+Although still a small enterprise the Company believes that it remains at the forefront of technology development for the railroad industry as it has successfully developed new products to address industry and customer demand and replace products developed in some cases over 80 years ago.
+The Company's business model is focused on becoming a leader in the design and supply of new equipment aimed at safe operational effectiveness and economic efficiencies in transportation.
+We are focused on our rail equipment and other transportation equipment that can diversify and grow our revenues in new market segments.